 g) Whether Assistant Examiner has signed at the spaces provided.

 h) Whether the marks of 20 answer scripts noted in Part-I of control bundle slip are totaled correctly or not.
-Similarly the grand total is to be noted and shaded correctly in Part-II of control bundle slip.
+Similarly, the grand total is to be noted and shaded correctly in Part-II of the control bundle slip.

 ii.
 Enter the particulars of control bundle number and number of answer books in that bundle in the Special Assistant’s discrepancy register (as per Form No. VII (C) ).